-Based solely upon a review of copies of the reports furnished to us during the year ended December 31, 2010 and thereafter, or any written representations received by us from directors, officers and beneficial owners of more than 10% of our common stock ("reporting persons") that no other reports were required, except as set forth below, all reporting persons filed on a timely basis all reports required by Section 16(a) of the Exchange Act during the year ended December 31, 2010 or prior fiscal years.
+Based solely upon a review of copies of the reports furnished to us during the year ended December 31, 2011 and thereafter, or any written representations received by us from directors, officers and beneficial owners of more than 10% of our common stock ("reporting persons") that no other reports were required, we believe that, except as set forth below, all reporting persons filed on a timely basis all reports required by Section 16(a) of the Exchange Act during the year ended December 31, 2011 or prior fiscal years.

-The following individuals each did not timely file one Form 4 to report one transaction: William L. Jones, Neil M. Koehler, Bryon T. McGregor, Terry L. Stone, John L. Prince, Douglas L. Kieta, Larry D. Layne and Michael D. Kandris.
-In addition, Christopher W. Wright did not timely file two Forms 4 to report two transactions.

-We believe that each of the foregoing persons has prepared and filed all required Forms 4 to report their respective transactions.
+Each of Neil M. Koehler, Bryon T. McGregor and Christopher W. Wright did not timely file one Form 4 to report one transaction.
+We believe that the foregoing persons have prepared and filed all required Forms 4 to report their respective transactions.